seek4science/seek/tech/releases/index.md

   * Added support for Samples.
   * Improved integration with DataHub and the Single Page View.
   * Updated documentation.
-* Excel files can now be viewed in the browser regardless of asset type (previously only Data Files were supported).
+* **Viewing of Excel files in the browser** for all asset types (previously only Data Files were supported).
-* Event filtering improvements.
+* **Event filtering improvements**.
   * Includes the full set of common filters available for other items, plus the addition of Event specific filters.
-* Prevent publications and some other items appearing in multiple places in ISA tree and graph.
+* **Fix duplications in the ISA graph and tree**, particularly for publications
-* Updated and unified auto complete text fields to use an improved UI component and be consistent throughout.
+* **Updated and unified auto complete text fields** to use an improved UI component and be consistent throughout.
   * Type ahead fields that autocomplete (e.g. tagging, sample controlled vocabularies) have now been updated to use select2 throughout.
-* Notify administrators when a Programme creation request is pending.
+* **Programme creation request notifications** to adminstrators are now shown in the browser as well as by email.
-* Additional explanatory text for Programme creation.
+* **Explanatory text for Programme creation** has been provided.
-* Made easier and clearer that you can jump from search results to the full list of results along with filtering.
+* **Navigating from broad search results across all types, to the full list** with filtering for a specific type has been made clearer
-* UI improvements when viewing on a phone or tablet.
+* **Better phone and tablet support** for some places in the UI.

 For a full list, see [closed issues for 1.14.0](https://github.com/seek4science/seek/milestone/16?closed=1)